The times, they are a’changing.

 Taking in service requests and talking to customers can get monotonous, but you don’t want the tedium to affect the quality of service for your customers.
 Each customer matters, and your agents, as your company’s representative for that customer, need to be consistent.
 When agents become complacent, mistakes happen.
 Your agent needs to carefully provide the right information, ask clarifying questions, and be conversational to meet the needs of the customer on the other end.

 Mistakes can be costly and can change a person’s opinion of your company entirely.
-In fact, after one negative experience, 51 percent of customers will never do business with a company again.
+In fact, after one negative experience, 51% of customers will never do business with a company again.
 Yikes.

 Make sure your agents know the customer’s needs were met before they move onto the next interaction.
 And, encourage them to follow up on resolved cases to ensure your customer left with the best experience.